 On Thursday, July 19, leaders in the Southern California real estate industry gathered to mix and mingle at our 2018 Annual Night Under the Stars Cocktail Mixer.
 We enjoyed stunning views from the rooftop terrace of the California Club in downtown Los Angeles.

-In attendance were this year’s 2018 Philanthropic Award recipients, Brandon Wexler, Executive Assistant of the USC Veterans Association, as well as New Earth’s Founder & President, Harry Grammer and Executive Director, Yana Simone.
+In attendance were this year’s 2018 Philanthropic Award recipients, Brandon Wexler, President of the USC Veterans Association, as well as New Earth’s Founder & President, Harry Grammer and Executive Director, Yana Simone.

 USC has a long history of supporting the United States military, veterans and their families.
 With over 1,200 enrolled veterans per semester, USC supports the return of veterans to civilian life through the assistance of the USC Veterans Association, among other programs.